Lunar resources: Solar power

 Daylight on the Moon lasts approximately two weeks, followed by approximately two weeks of night, while both lunar poles are illuminated almost constantly.
-The lunar south pole features a region with crater rims exposed to near constant solar illumination, yet the interior of the craters are permanently shaded from sunlight, and retain significant amounts of water ice in their interior.
-By placing a lunar resource processing facility near the lunar south pole, solar-generated electrical power would allow for nearly constant operation close to water ice sources.
+The lunar south pole features a region with crater rims exposed to near constant solar illumination, yet the interior of the craters are permanently shaded from sunlight.

 Solar cells could be fabricated directly on the lunar soil by a medium-size (~200 kg) rover with the capabilities for heating the regolith, evaporation of the appropriate semiconductor materials for the solar cell structure directly on the regolith substrate, and deposition of metallic contacts and interconnects to finish off a complete solar cell array directly on the ground.
 This process however requires the importation of potassium fluoride from Earth to purify the necessary materials from regolith.

 Nuclear power

 The Kilopower nuclear fission system is being developed for reliable electric power generation that could enable long-duration crewed bases on the Moon, Mars and destinations beyond.
 This system is ideal for locations on the Moon and Mars where power generation from sunlight is intermittent.
-Uranium and thorium are both present on the Moon, but due to the high energy density of nuclear fuels, it could be more economical to "import" suitable fuels from Earth rather than producing them in situ.
+Uranium and thorium are both present on the Moon, but due to the high energy density of nuclear fuels, it could be more economical to import suitable fuels from Earth rather than producing them in situ.

 Radioisotope thermoelectric generators (RTGs) are another form of nuclear power which use the natural decay of radioisotopes rather than their induced fission.
 They have been used in space—including on the Moon—for decades.
-The usual process is to source the suitable substance(s) from Earth, but plutonium-238 or strontium-90 could be produced on the Moon just as well if feedstocks such as spent nuclear fuel are present (either delivered from Earth for processing or produced by local fission reactors).
-Those RTGs could be used to deliver power independent of available sunlight, for both lunar and non-lunar applications.
-RTGs do contain harmful toxic and radioactive materials, and this leads to concerns of the unintentional distribution of those materials in the event of an accident.
+The usual process is to source the suitable substances from Earth, but plutonium-238 or strontium-90 could be produced on the Moon if feedstocks such as spent nuclear fuel are present (either delivered from Earth for processing or produced by local fission reactors).
+RTGs could be used to deliver power independent of available sunlight, for both lunar and non-lunar applications.
+RTGs do contain harmful toxic and radioactive materials, which leads to concerns of unintentional distribution of those materials in the event of an accident.
 Protests by the general public therefore often focus on the phaseout of RTGs (instead recommending alternative power sources), due to an overestimation of the dangers of radiation.

-A more theoretical lunar resource are potential "fuels" for nuclear fusion.
+A more theoretical lunar resource are potential fuels for nuclear fusion.
 Helium-3 has received particular media attention as its abundance in lunar regolith is higher than on Earth.
 However, thus far nuclear fusion has not been employed by humans in a controlled fashion releasing net usable energy (devices like the fusor are net energy consumers while the hydrogen bomb is not a controlled fusion reaction).
 Furthermore, while helium-3 is required for one possible pathway of nuclear fusion, others instead rely on nuclides which are more easily obtained on Earth, such as tritium, lithium or deuterium.